 CS Undergraduate Force-Add Policy

-Student is unable to request a CS course (or Math 2534) during the Course Request period due to a prerequisite error or a class restriction
+· Student is unable to request a CS course (or Math 2534) during the Course Request period due to an incorrect prerequisite error.

 Please note that instructors cannot override force/add decisions made by the department, so please do not approach your instructor for special permission to get into their course.
 If you have questions about a force/add request, CS majors or minors should contact their CS academic advisor.